 Keep in mind that it may take several months after opening your doors to begin generating profit.
 Liquidity is key in your first year of business to ensure you do not run into any cash flow problems.

-Components of a Typical Business Plan:
+Create a Business Plan:

 The first page to be seen but the last page to be written, the Executive Summary serves as a one-page highlight of all major points detailed in the business plan.
 A good rule to follow is that if a potential partner or investor was reading your business plan, they should be able to read all information necessary to make a decision in the Executive Summary.